MilkyWay Docs

 Key Terms

-• TIA: the native token of blockchain.
+• TIA: the native token of Celestia blockchain.

 • milkTIA: receipt token that users receive when staking TIA with MilkyWay.
 It is a reward-bearing token that increases linearly against TIA over time.